 Wireless Industry Commitment

-- Wireless consumers can exchange wanted messages with other wireless consumers;
+- Consumers can exchange wanted messages with other Consumers;

-- Enterprises and consumers can exchange wanted messages; and
+- Message Senders and Consumers can exchange wanted messages; and

 - Consumers are protected from Unwanted Messages, in conformity with applicable laws and regulations, such as the United States’ Telephone Consumer Protection Act (TCPA) and the Controlling the Assault of Non-Solicited Pornography and Marketing Act of 2003 (CAN-SPAM Act).

 The current version of the CTIA Messaging Principles and Best Practices is available here.